 A trip to Florence can satisfy your carnivorous cravings!
 It is worth knowing that a T-bone steak served thick and rare does not necessarily come from the ancient Chianina cow.
 However, a decent steakhouse in Italy will give you multiple options of breeds, and do note that the Chianina will be the priciest.

 One of my favorite steakhouses in Florence is Osteria dell'Enoteca located near the Boboli Gardens.
+If you're staying in the city, The Calimala is a boutique option within easy walking distance of Florence's best trattorie.

 In Panzano: The Ultimate Destination